Turkey Readies Major Attack on Northeast Syria

 Kurdish fighters are moving north toward the border “in significant numbers,” the senior administration official said, leaving few forces to guard prisons across the country overflowing with Islamic State fighters and fend off the remnants of the terrorist group.

+Indeed, the Islamic State on Tuesday conducted multiple suicide bombings on SDF positions in the city of Raqqa, according to the group.

-The move comes as U.S. administration officials tried to downplay Trump’s shift in policy.
+The impending Turkish offensive was set in motion as U.S. administration officials tried to downplay Trump’s shift in policy.
 During the meeting between State Department and SDC representatives, U.S. officials stressed that the Sunday statement was not a “green light” for Turkey to invade, Saker said.

 Meanwhile, reports emerged that the SDF is considering partnering with Syrian President Bashar al-Assad against Turkish forces.
 Assad has reached out to the Kurds in recent days, one Syrian source said.